preetoshii/foreigners/docs/LAUNCHPAD_SPEC.md

 ## Data Flow

-**On startup:**
+**On page load:**
-1. Server scans asset folders → builds asset inventory
+1. Browser fetches the `.foreigners` script file (just a text file)
-2. Server parses `.foreigners` file → produces structured script data
+2. Browser parses it into structured data (JavaScript does this)
-3. Browser fetches script data + asset inventory
+3. Browser reads the asset manifest to know what's available
 4. Browser loads required assets (videos, audio) for the script

 **On script change:**
 1. You edit and save the script
 2. You refresh the browser
-3. Browser fetches the script, server parses it
+3. Browser fetches and re-parses the script
 4. Browser re-renders from the beginning

 **During playback:**